simple-acme/simple-acme.github.io/manual/advanced-use/private-key-management.md

 ## Migration/disaster recovery
-The `PrivateKeyExportable` setting only works for future certificates, so if you're in a hurry you can force the renewals using `‑‑renew --force` or from the interactive menu to get new certificates with exportable keys.
+The `PrivateKeyExportable` setting only works for future certificates, so if you're in a hurry you can force the renewals using `‑‑renew ‑‑force` or from the interactive menu to get new certificates with exportable keys.

 When renewal is not an option and you need to get the current certificate,